Skip to main content

 • Your promissory note, which is your promise to repay the mortgage loan to your lender

 • The mortgage, also known as the security instrument or deed of trust.
-By signing this document, you agree that the lender may foreclose on your home if you fail to repay your mortgage
+By signing this document, the property is collateral for the loan and you agree that the lender may foreclose on your home if you fail to repay your mortgage.

 • The deed, which transfers legal ownership of the property to you

-Note: For some of the documents you sign, your signature needs to be notarized (for example, on the deed of trust).
+Note: For some of the documents you sign, like the deed of trust, your signature needs to be notarized.

 2. Transfer of funds

 Money may also change hands.
-The closing or settlement agent (known as the escrow agent in western states) is responsible for collecting the money from the parties and paying it back out again according to the terms of the sale and loan.
-You’ll need to pay for your down payment (less any deposit you’ve already made) as well as costs associated with the closing.
+The closing or settlement agent is responsible for collecting the money from the parties and disbursing it according to the terms of the sales contract and the loan.
+The total sum you will need to bring will net out the down payment and any deposit you’ve already made, as well as costs associated with the closing.
 Sometimes the seller may pay costs related to closing to the lender.
 This is determined by the terms of your purchase contract.
 The lender provides the funds from the mortgage loan.
 The closing agent then pays out the price of the home to the seller and distributes the closing costs to the various closing service providers.

 3. Taxes and insurance